-This is really just a way of planning and assessment. which is intended to help children and young people to make good progress in their learning and development.
+This process is a way to plan and assess support put in place to help children.
+The support is implemented to help children and young people make good progress in their learning and development.
 It is a four part cycle and the educational setting should:

-- Do the support set out in the plan
+- Do - Implement the support which is set out in the plan

 What SEND might my child have?

 Communication and interaction

 This means your child may struggle to speak or to understand what is being said to them.
 They may also have difficulties with social interactions and with following social rules about communication.

 This means your child may learn at a slower pace than other children the same age or struggle with things like memory or organisation.
 They might only have difficulties with one specific part of their learning such as literacy or numeracy.

 This means your child may find it difficult to manage their emotions, relationships and being around other people.
 They may become withdrawn and behave in ways that are not helpful to their learning, health or wellbeing.